HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 ```

 The URL value itself is to be considered a version key for the contents of the SMART Style JSON:
-EHRs must return a new URL value in the `smart_style_url` launch context parameter if the contents
+EHRs SHALL return a new URL value in the `smart_style_url` launch context parameter if the contents
 of this JSON is changed.

 Style Property | Description